Editor’s note: This blog was originally published in 2016. It has been updated several times since for accuracy and to reflect modern practices.

 1. Enable Pre-Orders for Out-of-Stock Products

-Depending on what type of eCommerce platform you’re using this can be done in different ways.
-But ultimately the idea is the same.
-Instead of sending away potential customers that land on your product pages, you can enable pre-orders to capture that sale.
+Ultimately the idea is the same: Instead of sending away potential customers that land on your product pages, you can enable pre-orders to capture that sale.

-By enabling pre-orders you’re able to inform the customer the order will be sent to them at a later date and you generate a sale you otherwise wouldn’t have made.
-Pre-orders can be a powerful tool in customer acquisition for out-of-stock products.
+Pre-order options inform customers that any orders will be sent to them at a later date.
+With that promise, you may generate sales you otherwise wouldn’t have made.
+Pre-orders can also be a powerful tool in customer acquisition.

-If you’re using the Shopify platform for your eCommerce store you can use an app called Pre Order Now to enable pre-orders on your out of stock product pages.
-It replaces your add to cart button with a “Preorder Now” button.
+If you’re using the Shopify platform for your eCommerce store, you can use an app called Pre Order Now to enable pre-orders on your out-of-stock product pages.
+This will replace your “Add to Cart” button with a “Preorder Now” button.

 2. Clearly Label the Product as Temporarily Out-of-Stock